Stock Spotlight: Netflix Inc (NASDAQ:NFLX)

 - New monetization levers including advertising tier (introduced 2022 open a multi-billion-dollar revenue opportunity) and password sharing crackdown (has successfully converted freeloaders into paying users, boosting revenue without large content cost increases).

-- Optionality beyond streaming with gaming initiatives and IP licensing/merchandising helping deepen engagement and unlock incremental revenue.
+- Optionality beyond streaming with gaming initiatives and IP licensing/merchandising help deepen engagement and unlock incremental revenue.

 Key Risks